 Materials Needed

-- Clear your space of clutter and distractions; set practical documents nearby
+- Clear your space of clutter and set practical documents nearby for easy access.

 Preparation